 Note: You can only check out and pay for items from different sellers at the same time if all sellers accept the same payment method.
 Right now, PayPal is the only method of payment that can be used to buy items using the eBay shopping cart.

 If you put an item from an auction-style listing in your eBay shopping cart that has the Buy It Now option, you can purchase that item immediately.
-However, if someone else places a bid on that item while it's in your eBay shopping cart, it will become an auction-style listing and you'll need to place a bid instead.
+However, if someone else places a bid on that item before you pay for it, the listing will return to an auction-style listing and you'll need to place a bid instead.

 Remember that adding a fixed price item to your eBay shopping cart does not remove it from the site.
-It will remain available for others to purchase until you commit to buying the item.
-If you see a message that an item is not available, it could be because the listing has ended before you purchased it.
+It will remain available for others to purchase until you pay for the item.
+If you see a message that an item is not available, the listing may have ended before you purchased it.

 Some listings can't be added to the eBay shopping cart: